 Every year the Maryland Department of Transportation solicits priority letters from counties regarding a limited number of priority projects in order to match with limited funds available.
 As mentioned above, the Oakland Bypass project is one of Garrett Counties top priorities, but there are a number of other priorities listed in the plan as well.
-One of these other priorities includes the MD 135 Road Diet and Complete Streets Design from Loch Lynn Heights to Oakland.
+One of these other priorities includes the MD 135 Pedestrian & Bicycle Concept Plan to connnect the Towns of Loch Lynn Heights, Mountain Lake Park, and Oakland.
 This project includes planning to improve safety and to better accommodate motorized and non-motorized users along a 1.5 mile section of MD 135 from the intersection of Gorman Road (Lothian Street) in Loch Lynn Heights to Third Street in Oakland.
 Traffic along this stretch of road often exceeds the 40 MPH limit.
-The goal of planning is to provide a concept plan to:
+The project will: